rainyraina/dialogflow-ifttt-webhooks-smartlight-chatbot/README.md

-# dialogflow_ifttt_webhooks_smartlight_telebot
+# dialogflow_ifttt_webhooks_smartlight_chatbot
-Control your smart light bulb using Dialogflow, Webhooks, and IFTTT.
+Build a chatbot using Dialogflow, Webhooks, and IFTTT to control your smart light bulb.
+For this project, I'll be integrating it with telegram.

 # 1. Dialogflow